 Celebrating Christmas away from home can be a fun way to spend your holiday time off, whether on a Christmas spirit-filled vacation with your family, or by getting away from it all.

-There are many great places to spend Christmas in the USA, and we’ve compiled the best of them in this post.
+There are many great places to spend Christmas in the USA, and we’ve compiled the best of them in this post to inspire you to choose somewhere you haven’t been to celebrate this year.

 A big part of enjoying a Christmas holiday away from home is ensuring there will be services open and things to do while you’re there.
 So, with the help of the travel blogging community, we’ve compiled 17 of the best destinations for Christmas in the United States.